 Resources for Students

-The AIA New York Chapter shares space with the Center For Architecture Foundation which promotes public awareness and a broader appreciation of the important role architecture and design play in our daily lives.
+The Center For Architecture K-12 Education + Grants program promotes public awareness and a broader appreciation of the important role architecture and design play in our daily lives.

-CFA Foundation programs include K-12th grade classroom collaborations, youth and family workshops, professional development for teachers, scholarships for architecture and design students, public exhibitions and educational events at the Center for Architecture.
-Please click here or on the blue CFA Foundation tab at the top of the page to visit their web site.
+Educational programs include K-12th grade classroom collaborations, youth and family workshops, professional development for teachers, scholarships for architecture and design students, public exhibitions and educational events at the Center for Architecture.
+Please click here for more information.

 For easy-to-digest information introducing you to opportunities in the field of architeture, visit archcareers.org; a resource of AIA National Headquarters and AIAS (American Institute of Architecture Students).